lewybagz/customers/README.md

 ## 🙏 Acknowledgments

-- NestJS team for the excellent framework
 - React team for the frontend framework
+- Vite team for the build tool
+- Firebase team for the backend platform
 - All contributors and maintainers